Jon Leuer: Memphis Grizzlies (2013–2015)

 On January 22, 2013, Leuer was traded to the Memphis Grizzlies in exchange for Marreese Speights, Wayne Ellington, Josh Selby, and a future first-round draft pick.

 On July 15, 2013, Leuer was re-signed by the Grizzlies to a three-year, $3 million contract.
-On December 3, Leuer recorded a career-high 23 points, along with 9 rebounds and 3 blocks, in a 110–91 win over the Phoenix Suns.
+On December 3, Leuer recorded a career-high 23 points, along with nine rebounds and three blocks, in a 110–91 win over the Phoenix Suns.
 Six days later, he recorded his first career double-double with 16 points and a career-high 12 rebounds in a 94–85 win over the Orlando Magic.
-He tied his career high of 23 points on January 5, 2014, in a 112–84 win over the Detroit Pistons.
+Leuer tied his career–high of 23 points on January 5, 2014, in a 112–84 win over the Detroit Pistons.

 On December 7, 2014, Leuer had a season-best game with 20 points and career-high tying 12 rebounds in a 103–87 win over the Miami Heat.

 Phoenix Suns (2015–2016)

 On June 25, 2015, Leuer was traded to the Phoenix Suns in exchange for the draft rights to Andrew Harrison.
-He made his debut for the Suns in the team's season opener against the Dallas Mavericks on October 28, recording 14 points and 7 rebounds off the bench in a 111–95 loss.
+He made his debut for the Suns in the team's season opener against the Dallas Mavericks on October 28, recording 14 points and seven rebounds off the bench in a 111–95 loss.
 On November 12, he recorded his first double-double as a Sun, recording 10 points and 11 rebounds in a 118–104 win over the Los Angeles Clippers.
-Two days later, he received his first starting assignment for the Suns, recording 7 points and 5 rebounds in just under 19 minutes of action, helping the Suns defeat the Denver Nuggets 105–81.
-On November 25, he had a then season-best game with 20 points and 12 rebounds in a loss to the New Orleans Pelicans.
+Two days later, he received his first starting assignment for the Suns, recording seven points and five rebounds in just under 19 minutes of action, helping the Suns defeat the Denver Nuggets 105–81.
+On November 25, Leuer had a then season-best game with 20 points and 12 rebounds in a loss to the New Orleans Pelicans.

 On March 21, 2016, Leuer recorded his seventh double-double of the season (ninth of his career) with 13 points and 13 rebounds in a loss to his former team, the Memphis Grizzlies.
 Two days later, he had 22 points and a career-high 14 rebounds in a 119–107 win over the Los Angeles Lakers, recording back-to-back double-doubles for the first time in his career.
-In the Suns' season finale on April 13, Leuer recorded 16 points and matched his career best with 14 rebounds in a 114–105 win over the Los Angeles Clippers.
+In the Suns' season finale on April 13, Leuer recorded 16 points and matched his career best with 14 rebounds in a 114–105 win over the Clippers.